dendronhq/handbook/handbook/handbook.sop.git-workflow.md

 ### Creating a pull request

 Because we do weekly releases, we like to do a weekly cadence for pull requests as well.
-Pull requests for next week's release should be in 5pm local time on Thursday at the latest.
+Pull requests for next week's release should be in 5pm local time (your timezone) on Thursday at the latest.

 If your feature is not yet ready, you are encouraged to submit a pull request but mark it as a draft.
 This lets others comment on the design.
-If your part of the core team, this is the standard practice for weekly deliverables.
+If you're part of the core team, this is the standard practice for weekly deliverables.

 If its your first pull request to Dendron, watch out for the [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) bot that will ask you to agree to Dendron's CLA